ChanghanGitHub/exFINDER/README.md

 ## Installation

-exFINDER R package can be easily installed from Github using devtools:
+exFINDER R package can be easily installed from Github using devtools (it may take a little while):

 ```
 devtools::install_github("ChanghanGitHub/exFINDER")